 This is a product onboarding tool, after all.
 You want to make use of the welcome screen to help your users reach their desired product outcome as quickly as possible.

-Rather than seeing your welcome screen simply as a fun place to say “hello,” view it instead as an opportunity to boost new user activation and retention.
+View it instead as an opportunity to boost new user activation and retention.